DTUWindEnergy/WindEnergyToolbox/docs/houserules-mimerhawc2sim.md

 The following structure is currently used for this ```hawc2sim``` directory:
 * turbine model (e.g. DTU10MW, NREL5MW, etc)
     * set ID: 2 alphabetic characters followed by 4 numbers (e.g. AA0001)
+* letters are task/project oriented, numbers are case oriented

 For example:
 * DTU10MW